MDK-Packs/vscode-cmsis-solution-docs/docs/conf_debug.md

 Placeholder       | Description
 :-----------------|:----------------
-`template`        | Absolute path to the base directory of the template file.
-Used to access to additional files `solution_folder` | Relative path from the workspace folder to the directory that stores the `*.csolution.yml` file `device_name`  | From `*.cbuild-run.yml`: value of [`device:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#file-structure-of-cbuild-runyml)
+`solution_folder` | Relative path from the workspace folder to the directory that stores the `*.csolution.yml` file `device_name`  | From `*.cbuild-run.yml`: value of [`device:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#file-structure-of-cbuild-runyml)
 `target_type`  | From `*.cbuild-run.yml`: value of [`target-type:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#file-structure-of-cbuild-runyml)
 `start_pname`  | From `*.cbuild-run.yml`: value of [`start_pname:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#debugger)
 `image_files`  | From `*.cbuild-run.yml`: value list of [`output:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#output) with `image` information
 `symbol_files` | From `*.cbuild-run.yml`: value list of [`output:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#output) with `symbols` information
-`ports`        | From `*.cbuild-run.yml`: value list of [`gdbserver:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#gdbserver)
+`pname`        | Processor name in a multi-core system that is currently processed by the template engine `ports`        | From `*.cbuild-run.yml`: value list of [`gdbserver:`](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-CBuild-Format/#gdbserver)

+The usage of these placeholders is exemplified with the [template files in the Debug Adapter Registry](https://github.com/Open-CMSIS-Pack/debug-adapter-registry/tree/main/templates).